masc-it/ScrapingMonkey/docs/README.md

 ## Get ScrapingMonkey API

-You can find [ScrapingMonkey on RapidAPI](https://rapidapi.com/onipot/api/scrapingmonkey), the biggest API marketplace out there!
+You can find [ScrapingMonkey on RapidAPI](https://rapidapi.com/onipot/api/scrapingmonkey), the biggest API Hub out there!

 ## Get ScrapingMonkey Standalone